phBalance/hero6e-foundryvtt/CONTRIBUTING.md

 ## Code Formatting

 We are in the process of trying to standardize the look of the code and making it harder to write incorrect code.
-We are doing this using [eslint](https://eslint.org/) and [prettier](https://prettier.io/).
+We are doing this using [eslint](https://eslint.org/) for linting/static analysis and [prettier](https://prettier.io/) for formatting.
 While the code is not yet totally lintified or prettied, every little bit helps.
 Try to leave the code in a better state than when you started.
 To validate the code, using eslint and prettier, you can run the following command:

 ```bash
 npm run validate